yuma-shintani/llamind/README.md

 ---

-Thank you for using Allama!
+Thank you for using Llamind!
 We hope it enhances your local LLM experience.

 ## Acknowledgements